SciTools/iris/docs/src/userguide/subsetting_a_cube.rst

-In this example we start with a 3 dimensional cube, with dimensions of ``height``, ``grid_latitude`` and ``grid_longitude``, and extract every point where the latitude is 0, resulting in a 2d cube with axes of ``height`` and ``grid_longitude``.
+In this example we start with a 3 dimensional cube, with dimensions of ``height``, ``grid_latitude`` and ``grid_longitude``, and use :class:`iris.Constraint` to extract every point where the latitude is 0, resulting in a 2d cube with axes of ``height`` and ``grid_longitude``.

 .. _floating-point-warning:
 .. warning::

     Caution is required when using equality constraints with floating point coordinates such as ``grid_latitude``.
-    Printing the points of a coordinate does not necessarily show the full precision of the underlying number and it is very easy return no matches to a constraint when one was expected.
+    Printing the points of a coordinate does not necessarily show the full precision of the underlying number and it is very easy to return no matches to a constraint when one was expected.
     This can be avoided by using a function as the argument to the constraint::

        def near_zero(cell):